dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 ### Running the subscriber

-Another component is the subscriber.
-It will subscribe to the topic to be used by the publisher and read the messages published.
-The Subscriber uses the Spring Boot´s DaprApplication class for initializing the `SubscriberController`.
-There are gRPC version and HTTP version of subscriber in grpc and http folders.
+The subscriber will subscribe to the topic to be used by the publisher and read the messages published.
+The subscriber uses the Spring Boot´s DaprApplication class for initializing the `SubscriberController`.
+There is a gRPC version and HTTP version of the subscriber in the grpc and http folders.
 In `Subscriber.java` file, you will find the `Subscriber` class and the `main` method.
 See the code snippet below:

 ```java
 public class Subscriber {